Remote Business Development Internship

 ORGANIZATION

 Developing Radio Partners believes radio can change minds and lives.
-Driven by this premis, this nonprofit organisation uses the medium of radio to bring reliable and important information to rural communities in Africa.
+Driven by this premise, this nonprofit organisation uses the medium of radio to bring reliable and important information to rural communities in Africa.
 In partnership with local broadcasters in Zambia, Malawi, and Burkina Faso, Developing Radio Partners help disseminate information on issues such as environment, agriculture, health, and governance.
 The broadcasts offer ideas and facts that can bring easy-to-implement solutions to everyday challenges, and improve people’s lives in significant ways.

 Working in a solution-focused way, the DRP team thoroughly researches the need of communities and its local radio stations, before developing skill-development programs in partnership with local journalists.
 Through weekly bulletins on relevant and practical topics, and by encouraging engagement through radio listening clubs, the right information reaches people who most need it.